This information should not be relied upon as legal or professional advice. Read the disclaimer.

 - 11 years have elapsed since the date of conviction; and

-- it did not result in a custodial sentence.
+- it did not result in a prison or suspended sentence; and

-An adult caution will be removed after 6 years have elapsed since the date of the caution – and if it does not appear on the list of offences relevant to safeguarding.
+An adult caution will be removed after 6 years have elapsed since the date of the caution, so long as it is not for a specified offence.

 - The same rules apply as for adult convictions, except that the elapsed time period is 5.5 years.

-The two types of enhanced check provide details of relevant and proportionate non-conviction information.
+The two types of enhanced checks provide details of relevant and proportionate non-conviction information.
 Disclosure of such information is not automatic but is done on a case-by-case basis following the exercise of police discretion.
-The test the police use when deciding whether to disclose non-conviction information is whether the chief officer “reasonably believes it to be relevant” for the purpose of the check and whether in his or her opinion it ought to be included.
+The test the police use when deciding whether to disclose non-conviction information is whether the chief officer “reasonably believes it to be relevant” for the check.

 There is a statutory code designed to assist chief officers of police in making decisions about providing information from local police records for inclusion in enhanced criminal record certificates.

 There is an appeal process available if an applicant believes that incorrect or irrelevant information on convictions has been included.
-There is information about this process on Gov.UK: DBS checks (previously CRB checks): Appeals and disputes.
+Further information on this process may be found on GOV.UK: DBS checks (previously CRB checks): Appeals and disputes.

 Contacting the Disclosure and Barring Service